-$^{^{12}}$ Under the broader Fourth Amendment automobile exception, Nunemacher had the right to search the vehicle without a warrant as well and seize the pipe.
+12 Under the broader Fourth Amendment automobile exception, Nunemacher had the right to search the vehicle without a warrant as well and seize the pipe.
 Chambers at 51.

-$^{^{13}}$ This Court agrees with Lutz' assertion that illegally obtained information or evidence cannot form the basis for a subsequent search, if standing alone, that is the only factual support for that subsequent search.
+13 This Court' agrees with Lutz' assertion that illegally obtained information or evidence cannot form the basis for a subsequent search, if standing alone, that is the only factual support for that subsequent search.

-There are several exceptions to the warrant requirements pertaining to automobile searches, provided there is probable cause to do a search.
+Pertaining to automobile searches, provided there is probable cause to do a search.
 Comm. v.
 Gary, 91 A.3d 102, 138 (Pa.
 2014).

-[T]he law governing warrantless searches of motor vehicles is coextensive with federal law under the Fourth Amendment.
+[T]he' law governing warrantless searches of motor vehicles is coextensive with federal law under the Fourth Amendment.
 The prerequisite for a warrantless search of a motor vehicle is probable cause to search; no exigency beyond the inherent mobility of a motor vehicle is required.
 The consistent and firm requirement for probable cause is a strong and sufficient safeguard against illegal searches of motor vehicles, whose inherent mobility and the endless factual circumstances that such mobility engenders constitute a per se exigency allowing police officers to make the determination of probable cause in the first instance in the field."
 Id at 138.